iechor/docs/content/desktop/settings/windows.md

 >**Tip**
 >
-> If you feel Docker Desktop starting to get slow or you're running
+> If you feel iEchor Desktop starting to get slow or you're running
 > multi-container workloads, increase the memory and disk image space allocation { .tip }

 - **Resource Saver**.
-Enable or disable [Resource Saver mode](../use-desktop/resource-saver.md), which significantly reduces CPU and memory utilization on the host by automatically turning off the Linux VM when Docker Desktop is idle (i.e., no containers are running).
+Enable or disable [Resource Saver mode](../use-desktop/resource-saver.md), which significantly reduces CPU and memory utilization on the host by automatically turning off the Linux VM when iEchor Desktop is idle (i.e., no containers are running).

-  You can also configure the Resource Saver timeout which indicates how long should Docker Desktop be idle before Resource Saver mode kicks in.
+  You can also configure the Resource Saver timeout which indicates how long should iEchor Desktop be idle before Resource Saver mode kicks in.
 Default is 5 minutes.

   >**Note**
   >
   > Exit from Resource Saver mode occurs automatically when containers run.
 Exit
-  > may take a few seconds (~3 to 10 secs) as Docker Desktop restarts the Linux VM.
+  > may take a few seconds (~3 to 10 secs) as iEchor Desktop restarts the Linux VM.

 ### File sharing